axivo/charts/.github/actions/migration/00-overview.md

 4. **NO COMMENTS IN CODE** - No inline comments, no block comments, no explanatory comments
 5. **METHODS IN ALPHABETICAL ORDER** - All class methods must be in alphabetical order
 6. **FOLLOW EXISTING PATTERNS** - Copy the exact style from the current codebase
+7. **STRICT CODE SEPARATION** - Never modify existing code in `.github/scripts/` during migration
+8. **ONE PHASE AT A TIME** - Only implement the specific service/handler for the current phase
+9. **NO BACKWARD COMPATIBILITY YET** - Do not create adapters until Phase 4
+10. **NO TESTS OR EXAMPLES** - Do not create test files, examples, or demo implementations

 ### EXAMPLE OF CORRECT CODE: